Tickets sold out

 TTT Studios is an award winning Digital Innovation Studio with a strong belief in being heavily involved in empowering the community.
 Having built solutions for more than 200 clients around the world, they work with industry leaders and challengers who have ambitious goals and see the value in re-shaping their industries through technology.

 Master of Ceremonies

-Online registration ends at 9 AM on March 1, 2016 or when maximum event capacity is reached.
-Capacity is 85 participants.
+Online registration ends at 11:59 PM on September 25th 2020 or when maximum event capacity is reached.
+Capacity is 125 participants.

 Teams may be composed of minimum 3 and a maximum 5 participants.

-Teams may begin working at 10 AM on March 5 until demo time at 2 PM on March 6.
+Teams may begin working at 10 AM on September 26th until demo time at 2 PM on September 27th.
 All technical designs, developed code, and production assets for each entry must be created during the VanHacks event.

 Participants are expected to bring the necessary hardware and software tools to build their competition entry.
 Teams are permitted to use open source tools and/or code.

 To ensure a level playing field for all contestants, all code, design, art, music, SFX, and assets must be created during the duration of VanHacks.
 We want to ensure that all participants start off on the same footing and preserve the true nature of a hackathon.
 You are, however, free to make plans, create wireframes, and brainstorm prior to the event.

 VanHacks is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, previous hackathon attendance or computing experience (or lack of any of the aforementioned).
 We do not tolerate harassment of VanHacks participants in any form.
 Sexual language and imagery is not appropriate at VanHacks.
 VanHacks participants violating these rules may be sanctioned or expelled from the hackathon without a refund at the discretion of VanHacks organizers.